Russian airstrike escalates offensive in western Ukraine

 Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, which is less than 150 kilometres north of Romania and 250 kilometres from Hungary, two other NATO allies.

-Biden "has been clear, repeatedly, that the United States will work with our allies to defend every inch of NATO territory and that means every inch," Sullivan said on CBS News' "Face the Nation."

-NATO has said it will not send troops into Ukraine, but Sullivan said the U.S. and its allies have gotten "substantial amounts of military assistance, weapons and supplies to the front" -- and that despite Russian threats of attack, they believed they would be able to continue to do so.

 The city of Lviv, in western Ukraine itself, so far has been spared the scale of destruction happening to its east and south.
-Its population of 721,000 has swelled during the war with residents escaping bombarded population centers and as a waystation for the nearly 2.6 million people who have fled the country.
+Its population of 721,000 has swelled during the war, with residents escaping bombarded cities and as a waystation for the nearly 2.6 million people who have fled the country.

-Ukrainian and European leaders have pushed with limited success for Russia to grant safe passage to civilians trapped by fighting, though Ukrainian President Volodymyr Zelensky said authorities have managed to evacuate nearly 125,000 people from combat zones.

 But such promises have repeatedly crumbled, and there was no word late Sunday on whether people were able to use the evacuation routes.
 Officials did say that a convoy carrying 100 tons of aid was expected to arrive in Mariupol on Monday.